MrRedbloX/Weenize/doc/weez/README.md

 ### concat_dict
 - Description: returns a merge of all dicts.
 - Inputs: a list of dicts.
 - Output: a dict.
+### merge_objects
+- Description: merge multiple objects into a dict.
+- Inputs: a list of objects.
+- Optional args:
+    - keys: a list of keys for the input objects, if not provided the default key is the index of the object in the list.
+- Output: a dict.